Packed with apples, not too sweet, this apple cobbler is a favorite dessert in our family.

 1 Peel, quarter, and core the apples.
 Cut them into 1/4 to 1/2 inch chunks.
 As you prep the apples, add them to a bowl and toss with lemon juice to keep them from oxidizing (turning brown).

 2 Melt the butter in a large pan over medium heat.
 Add the chopped apples (and the lemon juice from the bowl), sugar, cinnamon, and nutmeg.
 Toss to coat with everything so that the spices and sugar are well distributed throughout the apples.
 Partially cover the pot and cook until the apples are just tender, about 10 minutes.
 Stir in the vanilla, and toss to coat with a tablespoon of flour.
-Transfer the apple cobbler filling to a 10-inch pie dish, a 9-inch deep-dish pie dish, or a 9x9-inch baking dish.
+Transfer the apple cobbler filling (including any juices from the apples) to a 10-inch pie dish, a 9-inch deep-dish pie dish, or a 9x9-inch baking dish.

 3 Preheat the oven to 425°F. In a medium bowl whisk together the flour, sugar, baking powder, baking soda, and salt.
 Add the cubed butter and toss to coat with the flour mixture.
 Use your fingertips or a pastry blender to cut the butter into the flour mixture until the largest piece of butter is no bigger than a pea.
 Stir in the candied ginger and zest.
 Make a well in the middle of the flour mixture and pour in the buttermilk.
 Use a fork to stir the flour and buttermilk together until the flour is all moistened.
 Do not overwork the dough!